 Do you dream of having an exotic garden?
 Do you want to access all areas of your garden without stepping on any of the beautiful vegetation?
-If you’ve not thought about it yet, creating a garden path is the way to go.
+If you’ve not thought about it yet, I believe that creating a garden path is the way to go.

-There are so many factors to consider, from the budget and style to the materials.
-To help you, I’ve compiled a list of my favorite garden pathway ideas for fall.
+There are so many factors to consider, from the budget and style to the path materials.
+To help you, I’ve compiled a list of my favorite garden path ideas for fall.

 Use Pumpkins as Lanterns

 Prop Them Up

 These pumpkin lantern pieces are a great addition to your garden entryway, in my opinion.
 Not only do they increase the curb appeal of your exterior, but they also improve security by lighting up every corner of your garden, hence deterring intruders.

 More importantly, these fixtures are sturdy, enabling them to withstand the outdoor elements.
 Plus, these are pretty simple to make, even for new DIYers who are still developing their skills.

 Illuminate your garden entryway with these cute pumpkin lanterns that can be placed on the ground.
 These lanterns give you a simple and fairly inexpensive way of brightening your garden path.